Things To Do Near Anchorage - Four Activities to Consider

 Alaska vacations are amazing.
 The state is huge and offers many activities from the rugged and real to the uptown and classy.
 There is something about Alaska that is exciting, beautiful, rugged, and full of charm.
 Alaska attracts people for many reasons.
 Many come to fish in the world-class fisheries, such as the Kenai Peninsula or the waters off of Homer.
 Others come to experience a cruise through the Inside Passage.
 Still others come to experience the outdoors away from civiliation on back slopes of mountains where few people ever ski or to hike the glens and trails during some of the most pristine wildflower country a naturalist could ever encounter.
 Still, others come to just take in the awe inspiring beauty of Denali National Park.

-This blog focus on just four of the many activities that people can enjoy either as an entire vacation or as a single day trip.
-All of these are available in and around Anchorage, but also throughout the great state that is Alaska.
+That will give you a great overview of things to do in & around Anchorage itself...while this blog focuses on just four of the many activities that people can enjoy either as an entire vacation or as a single day trip from Anchorage.

 Alaska is home to around 100,000 glaciers according to the National Park Service.
 Of those, only 616 have names and most you can explore either on your own or with a guide.
 Some are accessible by plane or helocopter while otheres you need a boat to reach.
 There are a few that are accessible by car and that you can explore on your own.
 A great place to do that is Exit Glacier outside of Seward.
 You can walk in the footsteps of the glacier, over the rocks and dips where it has receeded.
 One your own you can get pretty close, but you need a guide to access the top of the glacier and speical shoes to hike it.
 If you are in the Anchorage area, you can book a tour to explore the glaciers in the nearby areas, including Prince William Sound, Portage Glacier, or even take a glacier cruise.
 Some tours offer kayaking along the frontage of glaciers while others afford you the opportunity to hike on the glacier with a guide.
 There are many opportunities for day trips so if you are here on business and have only a few days you can experience a glacier and still have time to fish.
 Many glacier tours offer access to everyone and all fitness levels, just be sure to ask.
 Some of the best glaciers to hike include Matanuska Glacier about 100 miles from Anchorage.
 Exit Glacier is amazing it is just a few miles outside of Seward and really a cool place to explore the physical properties of glaciers from how they flow to the moraine - the pile of rocks they leave behind when they begin to retreat.